 [Fig. 4] Overview of option 1a via Brand New Subway.

 Option 1a fully de-interlines the Bronx IRT.
-Under Option 1a, the 3 replaces the 5 to Dyre Avenue and runs local in The Bronx.
-The 2 runs express in the peak direction from East 180th Street to 3rd Avenue – 149th Street during rush hours; as an optional enhancement, the express service can run for an extended period on weekdays similar to the peak-direction 6 and 7 express services.
-The 5 runs via Jerome Avenue and terminates at Burnside Avenue by way of a pair of new switches:
+Under Option 1a, the 3 replaces the 5 to Eastchester – Dyre Avenue and runs local in The Bronx.
+The 2 runs express in the peak direction from East 180th Street to 3rd Avenue – 149th Street during rush hours.
+As an optional enhancement, peak-direction 2 express service can run for an extended period on weekdays similar to the peak-direction 6 and 7 express services.
+The 5 runs via Jerome Avenue and terminates at Burnside Avenue using existing switches.
+Alternatively, given the Jerome Avenue el’s switch layout, the 5 can continue further north to Kingsbridge Road instead, providing badly-needed service increases to several busy stations:

-With the 4 and 5 running together to Burnside Avenue, an optional service enhancement is peak-direction 4 express service between Burnside Avenue and 125th Street.
+With the 4 and 5 running together to Burnside Avenue (or Kingsbridge Road), an optional service enhancement is peak-direction 4 express service between Burnside Avenue and 125th Street.
 The MTA previously ran a pilot program where select 4 trains ran express from Bedford Park Blvd to 125th Street, with intermediate stops at Burnside Avenue and 149th Street – Grand Concourse.
 One issue with the pilot was less service at local stops – a problem that the 5 via Jerome Avenue resolves.
-5 trains could also terminate at Kingsbridge Rd or Bedford Park Blvd – Lehman College thanks to existing switches; however, since these stations have side platforms, terminating trains at either station could delay 4 trains.

-Potential capital investment #5: Convert the upper level of 161st Street – Yankee Stadium to an express stop with island platforms.
+Potential capital investment: Convert the upper level of 161st Street – Yankee Stadium station to an express stop with island platforms.

-Option 1a is not a prerequisite to this investment.
-As with the proposed Concourse line conversion (potential capital investment #1), this investment provides a major service and capacity increase to The Bronx’s busiest station.
-NYTIP recommends this investment.
+As with the optional Concourse line platform conversion, if pursued, this investment could provide a major service and capacity increase to The Bronx’s busiest station.

 While Option 1a has some benefits, it also has major issues.
 The first major issue is that this leaves the 6 train as the only direct route to Manhattan’s east side from anywhere in the South or East Bronx.
 Under Option 1a, 2/3 riders would have to transfer at 149th Street – Grand Concourse to the 4/5; the 149th Street – Grand Concourse station can’t handle large volumes of transferees without major capital investment.
 The second issue is Harlem.
 If the 2 and 3 both serve The Bronx, there is no longer any service to the 145th Street or Harlem – 148th Street stations on the current 3 line.
-There are two ways to mitigate the latter issue.
+To mitigate the latter issue…

 Option 1b: Implement Option 1a with an infill station at 145th Street

-[Fig. 6] Overview of option 1b with new 145th Street station.
+[Fig. 8] Overview of option 1b with the new 145th Street station.

-At the existing 145th Street station, the MTA neighborhood map suggests that 2 service diverges around 143rd Street and runs under Col. Charles Young Playground before crossing under the Harlem River to The Bronx.
-Option 1b contemplates a new, full-length infill station under this playground serving 145th Street, with a new entrance at 143rd Street and Malcolm X Blvd.
+An area MTA neighborhood map suggests that 2 service diverges around 143rd Street and runs under Col. Charles Young Playground before crossing under the Harlem River to The Bronx.
+Option 1b contemplates a new, full-length infill station under this playground serving 145th Street, with entrances at 143rd Street/Malcolm X Blvd, 145th Street near the 145th Street Bridge, and possibly 145th Street/Malcolm X Blvd.
+2 and 3 trains would run together to serve the new station and enter The Bronx.
 Owing to the Lenox Yard, the Harlem – 148th Street station would see some form of limited rush-hour 3 service; however the station would close at other times.
-This option partly mitigates the Harlem issue.
+This minimizes use of the at-grade junction north of 135th Street station, improving regularity on the 2 and 3 lines.

 Option 2: Partial de-interlining option – 2/5 swap